ma-ji/css/docs/final.md

 ### Eligibility and requirements:

 - Course students are required.
-- All current UT Austin full time graduate (9 credit hours) or undergraduate (12 credit hours) students are eligible, but [need to apply here](#).
+- All current UT Austin full time graduate (9 credit hours) or undergraduate (12 credit hours) students are eligible, but [need to apply](https://forms.gle/K3sxiFBjFMdWHtvV7).
 The selection process is competitive.
 - Need to work as a team with 2-4 people.

 ### Rewards